KyleRego/KyleRego.github.io/collections/_software_development_notes/stimulus-notes.markdown

 ## The data-controller attribute

 The `data-controller` attribute specifies the Stimulus controller to instantiate.
-Conventions are used around naming and file locations which allows Stimulus to find the correct controller.
-The Stimulus controller has the same scope as the element which caused it to be instantiated, so any target elements need to be children of that element.
+File location and naming conventions allow Stimulus to find the right controller.
+A Stimulus controller has the same scope as the element which caused it to be instantiated so any target elements need to be children of that element.

-You can have the same `data-controller` attribute/value on many different elements in the same page, and separate instances of the controller will be instantiated.
+You can have the same `data-controller` attribute/value on many different elements in the same page which will cause separate instances of the controller to be instantiated.
 You can also have a single `data-controller` attribute with a value that causes multiple Stimulus controllers to be instantiated.

 The `connect` method of the Stimulus controller is invoked at the moment the controller is instantiated.

+### Example

+A new Rails application may include this Stimulus controller:

+{% highlight javascript %}
+// app/javascript/controllers/hello_controller.js
+import { Controller } from "@hotwired/stimulus"

+export default class extends Controller {
+  connect() {
+    this.element.textContent = "Hello World!"
+  }
+}
+{% endhighlight %}

+The value of the `data-controller` attribute in this case would be `"hello"`:

+{% highlight html %}
+<div data-controller="hello"></div>
+{% endhighlight %}

+This `div` will have its `textContent` set to "Hello World!" when Stimulus instantiates the controller.

 ## The data-action attribute and action descriptors